SynthSeg: Segmentation of brain MRI scans of any contrast and resolution without retraining: Experiments and Results

-In this experiment, we assess the generalisation ability of SynthSeg by comparing it against all competing methods for every dataset at native resolution (Table~\ref{tab:exp1_dice}, Figure~\ref{fig:exp1_dice}).
+In this experiment, we assess the generalisation ability of SynthSeg by comparing it against all competing methods for every dataset at native resolution (Figure~\ref{fig:exp1_dice}, Table~\ref{tab:exp1_dice}).

-Having access to real intensity profiles during training, the supervised methods (T1 baseline and nnUNet) excel on held-out scans from the source domain (T1-39).
-Remarkably, SynthSeg also obtains very good results on this dataset (despite having never seen real images during training), where it almost reaches the level of the supervised methods (0.88 against 0.91 in Dice).
-However, the accuracy of the supervised methods declines when tested on different T1 domains, both in terms of mean (often below the 0.85 level that can be reliably assessed with FreeSurfer, and which SynthSeg always meets) and robustness (much lower third-quartiles than SynthSeg).
-Importantly, the supervised methods cannot be applied to non-T1 modalities.

-In comparison, the employed DR strategy yields outstanding generalisation, as SynthSeg produces the best scores for all nine target domains, six of which are statistically significant for Dice and eight for SD95 (Table~\ref{tab:exp1_dice}).
-This remarkable flexibility is exemplified in Figure~\ref{fig:feat}, where SynthSeg produces features that are almost identical for a 1mm T1 and a 5mm axial T2 of the same subject, the latter being effectively super-resolved to \SI{1}{\milli\meter^3}.
-Moreover, Figure~\ref{fig:exp1_segs} shows that SynthSeg sustains an impressive accuracy across all domains, as it outputs high-quality segmentations, even for FLAIR and CT scans at LR.
+Remarkably, despite SynthSeg has never been exposed to a real image during training, it reaches almost the same level of accuracy as supervised networks (T1 baseline and nnUNet) on their training domain (0.88 against 0.91 Dice scores on T1-39).
+Moreover, SynthSeg generalises better than supervised networks against intra-modality contrast variations, both in terms of mean (average difference of 2.5 Dice points with the T1 baseline for T1 datasets other than T1-39) and robustness (much higher lower-quartiles for SynthSeg).
+Crucially, the employed DR strategy yields very good generalisation, as SynthSeg sustains a remarkable accuracy across all tested contrasts and resolutions, which is infeasible with supervised networks alone.
+Indeed, SynthSeg outputs high-quality segmentations for all domains, even for FLAIR and CT scans at LR (Figure~\ref{fig:exp1_segs}).
+Quantitatively, SynthSeg produces the best scores for all nine target domains, six of which with statistical significance for Dice and nine for SD95 (Table~\ref{tab:exp1_dice}).
+This flexibility is exemplified in Figure~\ref{fig:feat}, where SynthSeg produces features that are almost identical for a 1mm T1 and a 5mm axial T2 of the same subject, the latter being effectively super-resolved to \SI{1}{\milli\meter}.